Ancient Aliens: Frequent guests

 In the first season, credentialed scientists and professionals, such as Sara Seager and Michael Denning, respond to claims made by other guests, but their rebuttals were not rigorous.
 In subsequent episodes, scientists and professionals offer explanations of scientific phenomena or historical events without endorsing claims made by other guests, or they offer personal commentary.
 Psychologist Jonathan Young appears in 123 episodes, providing explanations of myths and legends, and legendary history.
 Boston University associate professor Robert Schoch presents his Sphinx water erosion hypothesis, as well as his hypothesis concerning the age and purpose of Göbekli Tepe, in several episodes.
 Erich von Däniken is the featured guest in the pilot episode, in addition to being the focus of two biographical episodes: "The Von Däniken Legacy", in Season 5, and "The Alien Phenomena", in Season 13.

 Radio talk show host George Noory appears in more than 80 episodes, including the pilot episode.
 Reverend Barry Downing, known for describing angels in the Bible as ancient astronauts, appears in the pilot episode, and his comments are repeated in later episodes.
-Writers Robert Bauval and Graham Hancock appear in many episodes.
+David Wilcock appears in 81 episodes.
+Writers Robert Bauval and Graham Hancock are frequent contributors to the series.
 They both express skepticism of ancient astronauts, instead discussing their own theories of ancient civilizations.
 Hancock repeats the statement from his work that "There is a forgotten episode in human history."
 Nick Pope and Travis S. Taylor are also frequent guests.

 Segments and highlights from all first-season episodes, including the pilot, were edited into later episodes as late as Season 12, so that guests who appeared in Season 1 ostensibly appear in later seasons, although footage of their original interviews was re-used.